MrMatynator/MatyKalMapEditor/README.md

 Copy the tool anywhere,
 Rename MKME.ini.examle to MKME.ini

-Edit MKME.ini, set the server and client pathes to the server and client path you would like to use as your edit client.
+Edit MKME.ini, set the server and client path to the server and client path you would like to load.

 WARNING: This tool converts GTX textures into DDS inside of the client folder it loads.